wlvstv/wopo/README.md

 <C:\...\wopo> npm start
 ```

 Note, a succesful connection will log the address and port of the connection in the console.
-N
-avigate to the testing channel and test away!
+Navigate to the testing channel and test away!
 Make GLaDOS proud!

-## Running the tests
+## Running the Tests

 (someone who knows about testing will fill this in soon...)